PYTHON

 Python Abstract Classes

-Abstract classes in Python provide a way to define common interfaces for a group of related classes.
-You can define an abstract class using the abc module.
-Abstract classes only serve as templates for other classes, so you can’t create instances of them.
-By using abstract classes, you can ensure that subclasses implement certain methods, providing a consistent interface.
+Abstract classes in Python provide a way to define a common interface (or API) for a group of related classes.
+However, abstract classes only serve as templates for other classes, so you can’t create instances of them.

 from abc import ABC, abstractmethod